-EDU 510 Developmental Reading for Middle Childhood: Grade 3 - Grade 5 3 credits Focus on the specific reading needs and strategic development of the middle childhood reader.
+EDU 510 Developmental Reading for Middle Childhood: Grade 3 - Grade 5 3 credits

+Focus on the specific reading needs and strategic development of the middle child-hood reader.
 Emphasis placed on strategic, developmental reading.
 Students are introduced to specific comprehension strategy instruction, genre study, vocabulary development and word study related to the middle childhood student.
 Includes fieldwork.

-EDU 511 Developmental Reading for Early Childhood: Pre K - Grade 2 3 credits Focus on philosophy, research, and methods connected with understanding and implementing grade two.
+EDU 511 Developmental Reading for Early Childhood: Pre K - Grade 2 3 credits

+Focus on philosophy, research, and methods connected with understanding and implementing a balanced literacy and language arts program for early childhood in pre-kindergarten through grade two.
 Emphasis on a balanced approach to reading instruction, systematic and integrated phonics and spelling instruction and the integration of reading, writing, and language arts into the curriculum for emergent, beginning, and fluent readers and writers.
 Introduction to the use of authentic assessment tools and procedures, developmentally appropriate practice in phonics and spelling instruction.
 Includes fieldwork.